 Only a week after my ‘not so happy’ trip in a Bangkok long tail boat I find myself climbing into another, this time in Chiang Mai, the northern province of Thailand.
+We flew between cities, but could have chosen a sleeper train ride.
 Our friends, Alan and Noi Floate and their son Fuel, are taking us on a camping trip which is about as much as we know, other than it involves swimming and is called, Mountain Float.

 The noise of the huge engine on the long tail boat makes conversation difficult so we just sit tight and enjoy the ride.
 We are obligated to wear the new but rather stiff, blue lifejackets, which gives everyone the appearance of having stiff necks when trying to catch the views on either side.